Come one, come all!

 Sponsored by Bocoup

-Training sessions will take place Wednesday, June 12, 2013 at the Oregon Convention Center, site of the jQuery Conference.
+Training sessions took place on Wednesday, June 12, 2013 at the Oregon Convention Center, site of the jQuery Conference.
 Registering for training does not include a conference ticket.

 Without these folks, this wouldn't happen.

 Splunk Inc. (NASDAQ: SPLK) provides the engine for machine data™.
 Splunk® software collects, indexes and harnesses the machine-generated big data coming from the websites, applications, servers, networks and mobile devices that power business.
 Splunk software enables organizations to monitor, search, analyze, visualize and act on massive streams of real-time and historical machine data.
 More than 5,200 enterprises, universities, government agencies and service providers in over 90 countries use Splunk Enterprise to gain Operational Intelligence that deepens business and customer understanding, improves service and uptime, reduces cost and mitigates cybersecurity risk.
 Splunk Storm®, a cloud-based subscription service, is used by organizations developing and running applications in the cloud.